 My first family-style meal at the Smith House Restaurant was for my cousin’s wedding rehearsal dinner back in 2009.

 I was blown away by the succulent Fried Chicken and Pot Roast, while the flavorful Fried Okra, Collard Greens, and Cornbread brought back warm memories of my Appalachian Granny’s home cooking.

-They no longer offer refills today due to COVID concerns, but everything else about the Smith House Restaurant remains virtually unchanged.
+They no longer offer refills due to COVID concerns, but everything else about the beloved restaurant remains virtually unchanged.

-It is inarguably among the very best places to eat in Dahlonega GA! –by Bret Love; photos by Bret Love & Mary Gabbett except lead pic of Montaluce Restaurant via Explore Georgia
+It is inarguably among the very best places to eat in Dahlonega GA! –by Bret Love; all photos by Bret Love & Mary Gabbett except lead pic of Montaluce Restaurant, via Explore Georgia